 1. Cab Bus Cable with RJ12 connector 6P6C.
-A flat 6 wire cable used for tethered cabs, UTP panels, the cab bus and the Power Cab.
-For regular cabs the maximum length is 40 feet.
-When used with the Power Cab this cable carries full track power so the maximum length is 8 feet.
+A flat 6-wire cable is used for tethered cabs, UTP panels, the cab bus, and the Power Cab.
+For regular cabs, the maximum length is 40 feet.
+When used with the Power Cab, this cable carries full track power.
+The maximum length is 7 feet in this usage.

 2. Cab Bus Cable with RJ12 connector 6P4C.
-A 4 wire cable 6 feet long used for tethered cabs.
-Notice the 6 pin connector with only 4 slots being used.
-This is a regular Cab cable.
+A 4-wire coiled cable 6 feet long is used for tethered cabs.
+Notice the 6-pin connector with only 4 slots being used.
+This is a regular coiled Cab cable.
 No track power.
+One length only,

-3. Control Bus Cable with RJ-H connector 4P4C.
-A 4 wire cable used between boosters and a command station.
+3. Control Bus Booster Data Cable with RJ-H connector 4P4C.
+A 4-wire cable is used between boosters and a command station.
 Maximum length is 300 feet.